-Focus Area Objective Recommendation Disposal Infrastructure Objective 1: Authorize the Submit Permit/Directions Development Frankfort landfill site.
-Application Report to DEAT for the continued operation of the Frankfort landfill site.
+Focus Area Objective Recommendation Disposal Infrastructure Development Objective 1: Authorize the Frankfort landfill site.
+Submit Permit/Directions Application Report to DEAT for the continued operation of the Frankfort landfill site.
 Conduct full EIA as part of authorization process.

-Objective 2: Upgrade and Establish Guard House and Improve management of Ablution Facilities at the Frankfort, Tweeling, Cornelia disposal facilities.
+Objective 2: Upgrade and Improve management of Frankfort, Tweeling, Cornelia Establish Guard House and Ablution Facilities at the disposal facilities.
 Upgrade and Villiers landfills.
 (Replace/Repair) fencing at the disposal facilities.
 Operate waste disposal facilities in accordance with Minimum Requirements and permit conditions (for Tweeling, Cornelia and Villiers disposal sites which are permitted).
 Maintain Infrastructure on the sites.